-IFRC report: Climate adaptation and risk reduction share fundamental goals02/06/2020 - by the Climate Centre
+IFRC report: Climate adaptation and risk reduction share fundamental goals

 A new report commissioned by the IFRC examines how adaptation to a changing climate and the reduction of its impacts can be addressed at local, national, regional and global levels, and the complex considerations for law and policy-makers in doing so.